 This is a graduate entry teaching course that introduces research based practice throughout the core professional studies units (a total of six credit points), which includes demonstrating their application of knowledge and skills through their 90-days of professional practice in education based contexts e.g. primary schools and early childhood settings.
 As part of the series of core professional studies units, students are also required to complete a capstone assessment in the final year (2 credit point unit) to demonstrate their evidence based professional practice informed by data analysis and scholarship of teaching and learning.

 Why choose Deakin

 As one of the largest growing employment sectors in Australia, there are many career opportunities to explore.
-The knowledge and skills you’ll develop through the Master of Teaching (Primary) prepare you well for a diverse range of industries and settings, including:
+The knowledge and skills you’ll develop through the Master of Teaching (Primary and Early Childhood) prepare you well for a diverse range of industries and settings, including:

 - teaching in public, independent or private schools